CactusPuppy/ow2countdown/README.md

 npm run build
 ```

+Environment variables for Supabase's URL and anonymous access token must be set as `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`, respectively.

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> To deploy, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.